Graduate Degree Programs, College of Computer Studies

 Master of Science in Computer Science

-The program is an appropriate preparation for those aspiring to discover new approaches to solving a computing problem, and to adapt existing technology to new application areas; for those seeking a career in the dynamic field of computing; and for those intending to develop their skills in conducting research and further studies at the doctoral level.
+The program is an appropriate preparation for those aspiring to discover new approaches to solving a computing problem, and to make an existing technology adapt to new application areas; for those seeking a career in the dynamic field of computing; and for those intending to develop their skills in conducting research and further studies at the doctoral level.

 Admission Requirements